aquariumbio/aquarium/docs/_docs/installation/index.md

 We recommend that labs doing protocol development run at least two instances: the first, a nursery server that is shared within the lab for the purposes of trying out protocols under development, while the second is the production server that controls the lab.
-We use this arrangement in the Klavins lab to run the UW BIOFAB so that protocols can be evaluated without messing up the actual lab inventory.
+We use this arrangement in the Klavins lab to run the UW BIOFAB so that protocols can be evaluated without affecting the actual lab inventory.
 In addition, each protocol developer should run a local instance, which can be done easily with Docker.

 ## Table of Contents